fallen-icarus/cardano-loans/README.md

 ### Other Considerations

-#### Multi Loan Repayments
+#### Multi-Loan Transactions
 Currently, borrowers are not able to accept or make payments on multiple loans in a single transaction - this was to keep the first design simple.
 In future versions, borrowers should be able to accept or make payments on multiple loans in one transaction.
 This feature *limits the disincentive* for large individual borrowers from fractionalizing their loans across many small lenders.
 This would help keep the playing field level, ensuring that smaller lenders can stay competitive against larger lenders.
 Here is an example to illustrate:

 Imagine if Alice is asking to borrow 1000 ADA.
 Three lenders, Bob, Charlie, and Mike, who own 2000, 700, and 500 ADA respectively, see her offer.
 If Alice asks for the full 1000 ADA in one loan, only Bob has enough capital to be her lender.
 If instead Alice "fractionalized" her 1000 ADA ask into two 500 ADA asks, all three lenders now have enough capital to satisfy her ask.
-The larger Alice's ask is, the more she is incentivized to fractionalize it across an abundance of small lenders.
+The larger Alice's ask is, the more she is incentivized to fractionalize it across many (competitive) small lenders.
 However, if Alice must use separate transactions to interact with each "fraction" of her loan, the extra fees start to add up, which disincentivizes fractionalization.
 To keep the playing field level, fractional loans must be as cheap as possible, ideally as close to singular loans (fee-wise) as possible.

 :notebook: Cardano-Loans can be adapted to support multi-loan acceptance/repayments by using a Loan ID token (a state token that links the input and output for a given loan).
 The main issue would again be the transaction limits.
 While using a more efficient language can help, the [Redundant Executions](https://github.com/cardano-foundation/CIPs/pull/418) are also a problem.
 The full impact of these redundant executions is still being explored.